Introduction

 | Best Use Cases | Text, vector logos, deep engraving, wood | Photo engraving, high-detail graphics, acrylic work |

-A table that shows the features of low dpi and high dpi
+A table that shows the features of low DPI and high DPI

 Setting laser engraving DPI is about finding a balance between engraving quality, material response, and processing time.
 A practical way to determine the optimal setting is through controlled testing and observation.